 After we left Stanfield's, we stopped at Southern Railroad in Muscle Shoals, where I took a picture of the red caboose and the Jerry Scott memorial marker.

-We rode to the LaGrange Park, none of the buildings were open because no activity was going on.
-So we strolled in the park, stopping to take pictures of the park, a country store, a church, a cabin, & the historical marker telling about the history of LaGrange
+We rode to LaGrange Park, but none of the buildings were open because there was no activity.
+So we strolled through the park, stopping to take pictures of the park, a country store, a church, a cabin, & the historical marker about LaGrange's history.

 This is the site of